trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/optimize.md

 ---

 To originate the kernel on Tezos, it must fit within the maximum size for a layer 1 operation.
-In these steps, you optimize the kernel:
+In these steps, you reduce the size of the kernel:

 1. Run this command to print the current size of the kernel: